TiROD: Tiny Robotics Dataset and Benchmark for Continual Object Detection: TiROD Benchmark Setup and Methods

+Algorithms in the CLOD literature are usually tailored to specific object detection architectures~\cite{menezes2023continual}.
+There are no standard frameworks or models, so many state-of-the-art solutions for CLOD cannot be directly applied to any object detection system.
+For TiROD, therefore, we selected CLOD techniques that have been successfully applied to FCOS-based architectures such as NanoDet, along with standard continual learning baselines.
+Our intent is to establish a clear reference benchmark rather than exhaustively cover all the existing methods, since architectural incompatibilities limit direct comparisons~\cite{menezes2023continual,pastiLD}.

-We evaluate several regularization techniques, including Learning without Forgetting (LwF)\cite{lwf}, Selective and Inter-related Distillation (SID)\cite{peng2021sid}, and IncDet~\cite{liu2020incdet} adapted for FCOS~\cite{peng2023diode}.
-The distillation coefficient for LwF and SID is set to 1, while for IncDet, the Elastic Weight Consolidation Loss coefficient is 5000 as in~\cite{peng2023diode}.
+To this end, we evaluate several regularization techniques, including Learning without Forgetting (LwF)\cite{lwf}, Selective and Inter-related Distillation (SID)\cite{peng2021sid}, and IncDet~\cite{liu2020incdet} adapted for FCOS~\cite{peng2023diode}.
+The distillation coefficient for LwF and SID is set to 1, while for IncDet, the Elastic Weight Consolidation Loss coefficient is 5000, as suggested in~\cite{peng2023diode}.

-For replay-based techniques, we set the memory buffer to store 150 images, updated after each task with the current task data.
-Since TiROD is built from video frames, where consecutive images are typically highly correlated rather than i.i.d., we explore three different sampling strategies for updating the replay memory: Replay~\cite{replay}, Temporal Replay (proposed here), and K-Means Replay~\cite{yang2021benchmark}.
-Temporal Replay selects samples that are as distant as possible in time, while K-Means Replay uses K-means clustering on ResNet-50 image logits to choose representative images.
-Additionally, we test Latent Replay~\cite{pellegrini2020latent}, Latent K-Means Replay, and Latent Distillation~\cite{pastiLD}, which are more efficient than traditional replay and distillation techniques as they update only the upper layers of the network.
+For replay-based techniques, following common practice~\cite{rolnick2019experience}, we fix the memory buffer to 150 samples, updated so that after each task it contains an equal number of representative images (e.g. 30 per-task on Task 5).
+Since TiROD contains video frames, where consecutive images are typically highly correlated rather than i.i.d., we explore three different sampling strategies for updating the replay memory to ensure a diverse and representative selection of images.

+The first one is a standard implementation of \textit{Replay}~\cite{replay}, which randomly samples the images from the training task to construct its memory buffer.

+Then, motivated by the sequential nature of TiROD's data, we introduce a naive baseline called \textit{Temporal Replay}, which uses linear interpolation to select samples that are as distant in time as possible.
+For instance, if the training set consists of 100 sequential frames and 25 frames are needed for the memory buffer, Temporal Replay will select the first frame from each group of~4.

+The third method is \textit{K-Means Replay}, introduced in~\cite{yang2021benchmark}.
+It uses the image pre-logits (i.e., the feature vectors before the classification layer) from a frozen pre-trained to select the buffer images.
+Following~\cite{yang2021benchmark}, we use an ImageNet-pretrained feature extractor, specifically ResNet-50, to obtain a rich feature space for clustering with $K$ equal to the buffer size.
+The feature extractor is loaded only once per task boundary for buffer selection and is not used during training or inference.
+Clustering is performed on the pre-logits features of images from the current task and the buffer, and the image closest to each centroid is stored.
+We also evaluate a lightweight variant of this method using ShuffleNetV2 (which is the backbone of NanoDet) pre-trained on ImageNet as the feature extractor.